lewsid/git-over-it/README.md

-# 🐙 Tighten Tower - Code Climbing Adventure
+# 🐙 Git Over It - Code Climbing Adventure

 An epic browser-based game where an octopus developer armed with a sword must ascend a tower of legacy code, battling programming enemies and shipping clean code to reach the summit!